LPhD/Jess/docs/source/transplant.rst

 --------------

 First, you have to start the jess-server (Terminal 1) and then open a new terminal (Terminal 2) and navigate to the customScripts folder.
 There, you can invoke the workflow script.
-Note that the server needs to be restarted before each use of the script.
-Furthermore, the top level source code folder must be called src (this requirement should be omitted in the future).

 Terminal 1: